 Policy 9.1G.9.
 Alternative compliance for mixed-use projects within the Mixed Use Overlay of a designated CRA.
-For lots of record as of February 20, 1990, that are located within the Mixed Use Overlay of one of the seven designated CRAs, compliance other than on-site preservation may be allowed to meet the goals for preserving upland native habitat.
+Objective 18.5B. provides alternative means to comply with the obligation to preserve no less than 25% of native upland habitat for development located in a CRA.
+For lots of record as of February 20, 1990, that are located within the Mixed Use Overlay of one of the seven designated CRAs, compliance other than onsite preservation may be allowed to meet the goals for preserving upland native habitat.
 Off-site preservation of upland native habitat may be substituted where the following standards are met: